 First things first, I always repair before painting.
 That’s also why it was a roadside rescue!
 I began by reworking every single drawer.
 Some of the slides were missing, while the others needed to be replaced.
 I can always count on Mr. Honey Do to be “Johnny on the spot” for that.
 His name is Ron.
 I never understood who Johnny was… I digress.
 It also needed some wood repair on the back legs.
 Those repairs weren’t complicated, and I managed to document the process in another blog post for you.
 You can see the repairs by CLICKING HERE Furniture Repair For Wood Damage.

 The Makeover Begins

-The dresser had been badly painted prior with a high gloss latex paint job and someone had already started to prep it for a makeover.
-I knew if I was ever gonna get paint to stick to it, it would need a really good cleaning and a light sanding to scuff up the existing paint.
+This dresser was poorly painted prior with a high gloss latex paint, and someone had already started to prep it for a makeover.
+I knew if I were ever gonna get the paint to stick to it, it would need a good cleaning and light sanding to scuff up the existing paint.

 - White Lighting Cleaner

 - Orbital Sander with 220 grit discs